Xinx-hub-lab/git/README.md

 # Start with Git!
-This README serves as a concise and quick introductory tutorial for Git and GitHub for personal use.
-All content is based on tutorials authored by Colt Steele on Youtube and the corresponding notes.
+This README serves as a concise and **quick introductory tutorial for Git and GitHub** for **personal use**.
+All content is based on tutorials authored by *Colt Steele* on Youtube and the corresponding notes.
 Please refer to links in Tutorials section for more detailed guidance on Git.

 ## Tutorials:
 1. Introduction to Git        : https://videotutorials.notion.site/Introduction-to-Git-ac396a0697704709a12b6a0e545db049#e0920693bebe4ffd94e973d60bd3f6b4